Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 ## Custom ROS2 message packages

 This project depends on two non-standard ROS2 message packages that aren't part of a normal ROS2 install.
-Both live in `ros2_packages/` in this repo and get symlinked into the colcon workspace (`~/ros2_ws/src/`) at build time.
+Both could be found in `ros2_packages/` in this repo and get symlinked into the colcon workspace (`~/ros2_ws/src/`) at build time.

 ## Data conversion pipeline (`scripts/bag_converter.py`)